andrademech/Portfolio-resume/README.md

 # Portfolio

-This is the deploy of my portfolio.
+This is a resume of my portfolio.
 It is a work in progress.

-## Frontend
+# Frontend

 ## 1. Portfolio